pateltirth05/Queue-Management-System-/README.md

 A simple and efficient queue management system built with React that helps businesses manage customer flow digitally — no paper, no confusion.

+*Note in this project i have not used any Database or Localstorage so kindly take note on it.
 ## 🚀 Live Demo
-> Coming soon / Add your deployed link here
+> Coming soon

-## 📸 Screenshots
-> Add screenshots of your project here

 ---